LuLi

 Made by Simeon Griggs

-Paste this into your tailwind.config.js
+Paste this into the css file with your Tailwind config

-{
+@theme {

 }